yahoo0742/COSNet/README.md

 3. Download the pretrained model file from .
 And change the value of `train`/`model`/`resnet_aspp_add`/`initial_params` in [config.yaml]() to the path to this model file.

-4. Run command: `python train.py --dataset sbmrgbd --gpus X[,Y]` `X`, `Y` are the GPU number of your graphics card.
+4. Run command: `python train.py --dataset sbmrgbd --model raa --gpus X[,Y]` `X`, `Y` are the GPU number of your graphics card.
 For example, `python train.py --dataset sbmrgbd --model raa --gpus 0,1`.

 Note: Change the value of `sbmrgbd`/`subset` for training or testing from different subsets.